go-graphite/go-carbon/README.md

 max-globs = 100
 # Fail if amount of globs more than max-globs
 fail-on-max-globs = false
-# Maximum files could be matched by glob/wildcard in render request
+# Maximum metrics could be returned by glob/wildcard in find request
+max-metrics-globbed  = 30000
+# Maximum metrics could be returned in render request
-max-files-globbed = 10000
+max-metrics-rendered = 1000

 # graphite-web-10-mode
 # Use Graphite-web 1.0 native structs for pickle response